beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 **Optional, but highly recommended!**

-Runs eslint by default (o the linter of your choice).
+Runs eslint by default (or the linter of your choice).
 Defined in your Begin app's default `package.json` (and for hopefully obvious reasons we strongly suggest not removing it):

 ```js
 {